ReefLogic Association

 About, mission, and charter intent

 ReefLogic seeks to strengthen coral restoration communities through shared tools, traceability, and ecological intelligence, enabling reef restoration to be carried out more effectively, collaboratively, and sustainably.
-The mission of ReefLogic is to develop, maintain, and promote a local-first, geo-spatial restoration platform that supports reef site mapping, donor and fragment lineage tracking, planting and relocation management, offline field operations, and the responsible sharing of selected knowledge across organizations.
+The mission of ReefLogic is to develop, maintain, and promote a reef-centered, visual-positioning platform - it finds corals by recognizing the reef itself, because GPS can't reach underwater - supporting reef site mapping, donor and fragment lineage tracking, planting and relocation management, offline field operations, and the responsible sharing of selected knowledge across organizations.

 Built for field realities, not ideal lab conditions

 Reef restoration teams often operate with limited connectivity, distributed crews, and records split across notebooks, spreadsheets, photos, and personal memory.
-ReefLogic exists to replace that fragmentation with one structured, map-driven operating model.
+ReefLogic exists to replace that fragmentation with one structured, reef-relative operating model.

-The platform unifies geo-spatial planning, donor and lineage tracking, nursery and planting workflows, relocation history, health observation, and secure synchronization.
+The platform unifies reef-model positioning and site planning, donor and lineage tracking, nursery and planting workflows, relocation history, health observation, and secure synchronization.
 It is designed for managers, divers, scientists, NGOs, and community restoration groups that need reliable tools without running their own backend stack.

-ReefLogic Foundation supports both free software and an accessible managed-service model so teams can keep local-first operation in the field while using professionally maintained backend infrastructure.
+ReefLogic Association supports both free software and an accessible managed-service model so teams can keep local-first operation in the field while using professionally maintained backend infrastructure.

 Project development plan